tazmancoder/Licenses/Privacy.md

-# Hymn Keeper - Terms of Use
+# Hymn Keeper - Privacy Policy

 **Effective Date: April 26, 2025**

-By downloading, installing, or using Hymn Keeper ("App"), you agree to be bound by these Terms of Use ("Terms").
-If you do not agree to these Terms, please do not use the App.

-## License

-We grant you a limited, non-exclusive, non-transferable license to use the App for your personal, non-commercial use.

-## Restrictions
+## Our Privacy Commitment

-You may not:
-- Use the App for illegal purposes
-- Modify, decompile, or reverse engineer the App
-- Distribute or share the App with others
-- Use the App to infringe on others' rights
+Your privacy is important to us.
+This simplified Privacy Policy explains how Hymn Keeper ("App") handles your information.

+## Information Collection and Storage

+We do not collect or store any private personal information within the App or on any of our servers.
+All personal information is kept on your own personal device and, if synced with iCloud, on all your personal iOS devices.

-## User Content
+## Local Storage

-You retain all rights to any content you create in the App.
-We may use this content solely to provide and improve the App.
+The App may store information locally on your device to provide functionality.
+This information remains on your device and is not transmitted to us.

-## Disclaimer
+## Third-Party Services

-THE APP IS PROVIDED "AS IS" WITHOUT ANY WARRANTY.
-WE ARE NOT LIABLE FOR ANY DAMAGES ARISING FROM YOUR USE OF THE APP.
+If you choose to use features that interact with third-party services (such as sharing), those services may collect information according to their own privacy policies, which are separate from ours.

-## Changes to Terms
+## Changes to This Policy

-We may update these Terms at any time.
-Continued use of the App after changes constitutes acceptance of the new Terms.
+We may update this Privacy Policy from time to time.
+We will notify you of any changes by posting the new Privacy Policy in the App.

-## Contact
+## Contact Us

-To contact us, use the app to send us an email.
+To contact us about privacy concerns, use the app to send us an email.

 ---

-By using Hymn Keeper, you acknowledge that you have read and agreed to these Terms.
+By using Hymn Keeper, you consent to this Privacy Policy.